Political economy of climate-friendly, low-carbon development paths. Country studies on driving forces and impediments

-The project identified in selected countries the driving forces and impediments which are significantly effecting ‘green’ transformation processes in business, politics and society.
-To this end, it analysed and evaluated relevant political and economic negotiation and decision-making processes.
+The project identified the driving forces and impediments that are significantly effecting ‘green’ transformation processes in business, politics and society.
+To this end, it analysed relevant political and economic decision-making processes.
 The project highlighted possible fields of action and measures in the areas of infrastructure, market regulation, innovation and finance.
-In a subsequent step, the project investigated to what extent corresponding environmental and climate-friendly changes in these areas are linked to a change in societal values and can contribute to a viable and sustainable political consensus.
-The project is integrated in the Deep Decarbonization Pathways Project (DDPP), with which the Sustainable Development Solutions Network (SDSN) is conducting a long-term quantitative forecast of the CO2 emissions of twelve countries.
-SDSN offers an excellent platform for disseminating the lessons learned from the International Climate Initiative (IKI) project and for feeding these into the international climate change negotiations.
+In a subsequent step, the project investigated to what extent changes in these areas are linked to a change in societal values and can contribute to a viable and sustainable political consensus.
+The project is integrated in the Deep Decarbonization Pathways Project (DDPP), with which the Sustainable Development Solutions Network (SDSN) is conducting a long-term forecast of the CO2 emissions of twelve countries.
+SDSN offers an excellent platform for disseminating the lessons learned from the IKI project and for feeding these back into the international climate change negotiations.

 State of implementation/results

 - Through its analyses, the project contributed directly to the preparations for COP 21 and the UNFCCC climate change negotiations: the results of the Deep Decarbonization Pathways Project (DDPP) country reports were incorporated into the DDPP 2015 Synthesis Report, which was presented to the UN General Secretary and UNFCCC as a baseline study.

 - The results of the country studies on South Africa and China provided a scientific basis for the political decision-making process in these countries towards preparing the Intended Nationally Determined Contributions (INDCs).

 - DDPP South Africa country report on modelling deep decarbonization pathways: pathways to deep decarbonization in South Africa – in cooperation with the Energy Research Center University of Cape Town.